Athx2204/Task-5/README.md

 # Task-5

-**Objective:** Capture and Analyze Network Traffic Using Wireshark..
+**Objective:** Capture and Analyze Network Traffic Using Wireshark.

 ---